Skip to main content

 What Can You Do Off the Slopes?

 Jasná's off-mountain life won't remind you of Chamonix or St. Anton, and that's actually part of the charm.
 Demänovská Dolina (the valley where the resort sits) is a string of hotels, pensions, and restaurants along a single mountain road rather than a walkable village with cobblestoned lanes.
 You're not strolling to dinner with the kids in tow.
 You're driving five minutes or catching a hotel shuttle.
-Accept that upfront and you'll have a genuinely great time, because what Jasná lacks in pedestrian atmosphere it makes up for with family activities that cost a fraction of their Alpine equivalents.
+Accept that upfront and you'll have a great time, because what Jasná lacks in pedestrian atmosphere it makes up for with family activities that cost a fraction of their Alpine equivalents.

 Where to Eat